ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/cluster.markdown

 When in a cluster, every new database you will create will have the replication bundle enabled by default.
 This is done because in a cluster, not all operations pass through the Raft (Rachis) algorithm.
 Some operations like creating and deleting databases do, but document replication for example is done  through the replication mechanism instead.
+Failover behaivor is shared with standard replication failover behavior.
 In the cluster case - the replication topology is a full connected graph where all nodes are connected to all other nodes (clique).
 {NOTE/}
 ![Figure 4.
 Studio.
 Manage Your Server.
 Replication Enabled by Default.](images/cluster-4.png)